 - Continuous PKPD model: learn how to implement a joint model for continuous pharmacokinetics-pharmacodynamics (PKPD) data.

 - Joint continuous and non continuous data model: learn how to implement a joint model for continuous and non continuous data, including count, categorical and time-to-event data.

 Models for the individual parameters

-- Single route of administration learn how to define and use a PK model for single route of administration.
+- Single route of administration: learn how to define and use a PK model for a single route of administration.